ElryGH/HikariWatch/README.md

 ## Contributing

-Any contribution is appreciated!
+Your contributions are welcome!

-1. Fork it!
+1. Fork the repository.
-2. Create your feature branch.
+2. Create a feature branch.
 3. Commit your changes.
-4. Push to the branch.
+4. Push to your branch.
 5. Submit a pull request.

 ## License